For more than two decades, omnivorous violist Nicholas Cords has been on the front line of a growing constellation of projects.

 IMAGE CREDIT: Erin Baiano

 For more than two decades, omnivorous violist Nicholas Cords has been on the front line of a growing constellation of projects as performer, educator, and cultural advocate.
-As newly appointed Co-Artistic director of Silkroad, founding member of Brooklyn Rider, and Artist In Residence at Stony Brook University, he is deeply committed to music from a broad variety of traditions and epochs, with a particular passion for the cross-section between the long tradition of classical music and the polyglot music of today.
+As former Co-Artistic Director of Silkroad, violist of Brooklyn Rider, and and viola and chamber music faculty member at New England Conservatory, he is deeply committed to music from a broad variety of traditions and epochs, with a particular passion for the cross-section between the long tradition of classical music and the wide range of music being created today.